ali2rad/Back-End-Developer-Capstone/Readme.txt

 # This path can be used to check that web application serves static HTML content with images and styles
 /restaurant

-You can use the following API paths for testing purposes using Insomnia or Postman clients OR just browse using your favorite browser.

 # JDOSER endpoint, for example, to make POST request and create new user
 /auth/users/